diannedejesus/update_contacts/readme.md

 ## Goals and milestones
 - [partial] Click through handler
--    [ ]Implement display of data
+    - [completed] Implement display of data
-- [ ]Setup a verification for cases submitted without a link to associate it to an entry
+- [completed] Setup a verification for cases submitted without a link to associate it to an entry
-- [ ]Modify the admin view / dashboard
+    - [partial]make an option to permit the user to eliminate the non-relevant link -[]figure out how to make mongoose update / replace a field with similar data
+    - [completed]include more information with the link to make it easier to identify the correct one from the incorrect one
+- [completed] fixed error with dashboard not counting the without link access amount
-- [ ]Make sure the disabled entry stays disabled through out application.
+- [completed]Make sure the disabled entry stays disabled through out application.
+    -[complete]Made sure the submit button was disabled if all data was already verified
-- [ ]Make email dynamic and have application look for an email if one is not provide in the submitted data. if none found advice the user of importance, inability to provide email confirmation.
+- [completed]Make email dynamic ~~and have application look for an email if one is not provide in the submitted data.~~ [would override the data precations already implemented] if none found advice the user of importance, inability to provide email confirmation.
+    - [completed]Add an option after the fact to include an email to send the confirmation.

 ### Secondary Goals
 - [] add a reference for empty link counting when database is first created